-At Hendrix College, 100% of students receive some form of tuition assistance, with an average 89.7% of financial aid met in 2016.
+At Hendrix College, 100% of students receive some form of tuition assistance.
+Also, the cost of living is far less at Hendrix than it is in New York City and St. Louis.
 Financial aid is also available at the engineering schools.